ELowry/EL-Gallery/README.md

 Changelog
 ---------

+### Version 1.4
+* Default image size is set to large.
+Use <a href="http://codex.wordpress.org/Gallery_Shortcode#Options" target="_blank" title="Wordpress Shortcode Options">shortcode settings</a> to modify the image size for each gallery.
+* Smooth height transitions have been added (delays still need tweaking).
+* Various display bugs have been fixed.

 ### Version 1.3
 * The gallery no-longer changes slides if they are out of view (avoids superfluous page mouvement).